-Wondering how to connect with donor-advised fund donors and build your donor base?
+Wondering how to connect with DAF donors and build your donor base?
 Check out our five tips for nonprofits below.

 It may be easier than you think to incorporate DAFs into your marketing and fundraising materials—start with your existing touch points.
 Mention DAFs as a way to support you on your website right along with checks or credit cards.
 In fundraising appeals, add language letting donors know they can support your work through their DAF.

 Fidelity Charitable is an independent, 501(c)(3) public charity.
 We sponsor the largest donor-advised fund program in the country.
 Our donor-advised fund is called the Giving Account.
-Last year, our donors recommended $9.1 billion in grants to support more than 170,000 charitable organizations in every state and around the globe.*
+Last year, our donors recommended $10.3 billion in grants to support more than 187,000 charitable organizations in every state and around the globe.*

-* Data from the 2021 Fidelity Charitable Giving Report
+* Data from the 2022 Fidelity Charitable Giving Report